Simple realizability of complete abstract topological graphs simplified: Proof of Theorem

 There are several possible approaches to finding small obstructions in the case when independent edges cross more than once.
 By the analysis in~\cite{K11_simple_real}, if two independent edges $e,f$ cross at least twice, then a subset of at most $13$ vertices is responsible: this includes the vertex $v$, the endpoints of $e$ and $f$, and at most four more vertices for each crossing.

 We could proceed analogously as in the previous substep, by investigating drawings of a graph consisting of the star $S(v)$ and two additional independent edges $e,f$.
-We would show that if the homotopy classes of $e,f$ force the two edges to cross at least twice, then it is typically due to a subgraph with seven vertices.
+We would show that if the homotopy classes of $e,f$ force the two edges to cross at least twice, then it is typically due to a subgraph with six or seven vertices, including $v$, the endpoints of $e$ and $f$, and one or two more vertices preventing simplification of the drawing; see Figure~\ref{obr_4_ind_0_example} for one such example.
 However, this would lead to a rather tedious case analysis.

 Therefore, we choose another approach.
 We use the fact that $D$ is a drawing of a complete graph and that adjacent edges do not cross in $D$, which is guaranteed by the results of the previous step.
 We proceed by induction.
 Whenever we have two independent edges that cross at least twice, we either find a drawing of a forbidden subgraph with just five vertices, or another pair of independent edges that cross at least twice, but in a smaller subgraph.
 Now we make the idea more precise.